 - a) Test 1: The evaluator shall establish a session between the TOE and the audit server according to the configuration guidance provided.
 The evaluator shall then examine the traffic that passes between the audit server and the TOE during several activities of the evaluator's choice designed to generate audit data to be transferred to the audit server.
 The evaluator shall observe that these data are not able to be viewed in the clear during this transfer, and that they are successfully received by the audit server.
 The evaluator shall record the particular software (name, version) used on the audit server during testing.
 The evaluator shall verify that the TOE is capable of transferring audit data to an external audit server automatically without administrator intervention. - b) Test 2: The evaluator shall perform operations that generate audit data and verify that this data is stored locally.
 The evaluator shall perform operations that generate audit data until the local storage space is exceeded and verifies that the TOE complies with the behaviour defined in FAU\STG\EXT.1.3.
-Depending on the configuration this means that the evaluator has to check the content of the audit data when the audit data is just filled to the maximum and then verifies that

-- 1) The audit data remains unchanged with every new auditable event that should be tracked but that the audit data is recorded again after the local storage for audit data is cleared (for the option 'drop new audit data' in FAU\STG\EXT.1.3). - 2) The existing audit data is overwritten with every new auditable event that should be tracked according to the specified rule (for the option 'overwrite previous audit records' in FAU\STG\EXT.1.3) - 3) The TOE behaves as specified (for the option 'other action' in FAU\STG\EXT.1.3). - c) Test 3: If the TOE complies with FAU\STG\EXT.2/LocSpace the evaluator shall verify that the numbers provided by the TOE according to the selection for FAU\STG\EXT.2/LocSpace are correct when performing the tests for FAU\STG\EXT.1.3. - d) Test 4: For distributed TOEs, Test 1 defined above should be applicable to all TOE components that forward audit data to an external audit server.
+Depending on the configuration this means that the evaluator has to check the content of the audit data when the audit data is just filled to the maximum and then verifies that - 1) The audit data remains unchanged with every new auditable event that should be tracked but that the audit data is recorded again after the local storage for audit data is cleared (for the option 'drop new audit data' in FAU STG EXT.1.3). - 2) The existing audit data is overwritten with every new auditable event that should be tracked according to the specified rule (for the option 'overwrite previous audit records' in FAU\STG\EXT.1.3) - 3) The TOE behaves as specified (for the option 'other action' in FAU\STG\EXT.1.3).

+c) Test 3: If the TOE complies with FAU\STG\EXT.2/LocSpace the evaluator shall verify that the numbers provided by the TOE according to the selection for FAU\STG\EXT.2/LocSpace are correct when performing the tests for FAU\STG\EXT.1.3.

+d) Test 4: For distributed TOEs, Test 1 defined above should be applicable to all TOE components that forward audit data to an external audit server.
 For the local storage according to FAU\STG\EXT.1.2 and FAU\STG\EXT.1.3 the Test 2 specified above shall be applied to all TOE components that store audit data locally.
 For all TOE components that store audit data locally and comply with FAU\STG\EXT.2/LocSpace Test 3 specified above shall be applied.
 The evaluator shall verify that the transfer of audit data to an external audit server is implemented.

-Test 1: The external audit server was utilizing a Rsyslogd 8.16.0.
+Test 1: The external audit server was utilizing an rsyslogd 8.16.0.
 The evaluator observed the TOE initiating an IPsec tunnel to the syslog server and demonstrated that the syslog messages were successfully sent to the syslog server through the encrypted channel.
 No plaintext traffic was observed in the packet capture.
 The evaluator also verified that the logs were successfully received by viewing them on the syslog server.

-The evaluator also repeated this test for the SSH Client syslog server.
-The evaluator observed the TOE initiating an SSH tunnel to the syslog server and demonstrated that the syslog messages were successfully sent to the syslog server through the encrypted channel.
-No plaintext traffic was observed in the packet capture.
-The evaluator also verified that the logs were successfully received by viewing them on the syslog server.

-In both instances, the evaluator observed this connection occurred automatically.

-- Test 2: The evaluator verified that when the local audit storage was filled, the existing audit data was overwritten using the following rule: Overwrite oldest log file.
-The TOE's behavior once the local audit storage was filled was consistent with the explanation provided in the TSS. - Test 3: Not applicable.
-The TOE does not claim FAU\STG\EXT.2/LocSpace. - Test 4: Not applicable.
-The TOE is not distributed.
+Test 2: The evaluator verified that when the local audit storage was filled, the existing audit data was overwritten using the following rule: Overwrite oldest records first.

+Test 3: Not applicable.
+The TOE does not claim FAU\STG\EXT.2/LocSpace.

+Test 4: Not applicable.
+The TOE is not distributed